sujeet-pro/v3.sujeet.pro/data/blog/features/ssg-multi-device-cls/index.md

 ### Render both and hide one with CSS

 This is a good approach when you have few components/sections in a page.
-You render both the componnents and use CSS to hide one.
+You render both the components and use CSS to hide one.
 In context of react, during server build and first render, you will render both the components and afterwards just 1 component.

 What happens when there are too many such components?
 The dom size will increase resulting in larger payload and the initial hydration will also take time, resulting in poor performance as well.